Barney and Betty Hill: The First UFO Abduction

 These facts point to the Hill’s outright fabrication of the story, which seems plausible given Betty’s odd behavior in the years that followed.

-It’s strange looking back at the Hill story from this vantage point.
+It’s strange looking back at the Hill story from our vantage point today.
 Fifty years have passed, and the details match exactly what many people have since reported as their UFO abduction experience.
 But it’s important to remember that the Hill abduction was the first of such cases.

 In the end, it comes down to three possible scenarios: The Hill’s were confused by a string of strange circumstances, and built a story to explain that confusion over the years that followed; the Hills made the whole thing up for reasons known only to them; or Betty and Barney Hill were abducted by a UFO from a planet orbiting Zeta Reticuli.